 The Grand Forks AFB Clinic serves a local patient population of more than 3,800 active duty and retired members and their families.
-The clinic is located at 1599 J Street, Building 109.
-Active duty personnel have first priority.
-Retirees and family members enrolled in TRICARE Prime are guaranteed access to the clinic.
-Those beneficiaries not enrolled in TRICARE Prime will only be seen on a "Space Available" basis.
+The clinic is located at 1599 Jones Street, Building 109.
+Active duty members and other beneficiaries enrolled in TRICARE Prime or TRICARE Plus have priority.
+All others can get care on a "space available" basis.

 The Grand Forks AFB Clinic provides routine and acute care Monday through Friday.
-For appointments, call 701-747-5601.
-Ancillary services (Pharmacy, Lab and Radiology) will be open at 8:00 am each day for appointments.
-Services provided are as follows;
+For appointments, call 701-747-5601, Option 1.

 There is no emergency room at Grand Forks AFB.
 For medical emergencies, call 911 (let the dispatcher know that your emergency is on Grand Forks AFB) or proceed directly to your nearest emergency room.
-The clinic provides 24 hour on base ambulance service, providing transportation if needed, to the Altru Hospital Emergency Room in Grand Forks.
-Patients are asked to contact their Primary Care Manager (PCM) within one duty day to report any care received at an emergency room to ensure proper follow-up.
+The clinic provides 24 hour on-base ambulance service, providing transportation if needed, to the Altru Hospital Emergency Room in Grand Forks.
+Patients are asked to contact their Primary Care Manager within one duty day to report any care received at an emergency room to ensure proper follow-up.
 To report, call the Appointment Call Center at 701-747-5601 and choose option No. 1.
-Please note: All Active Duty and TRICARE Prime patients must have prior authorization before Urgent Care visits.
+Please note: All Active Duty require referrals for all civilian healthcare except for emergency situations.

 Days and Hours of Operation